HakaiInstitute/erddap-basic/README.md

  - `datasets.xml` is where the datasets are configured.
 There are too many options to list here, see https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html for help.
 Once you have edited it to your liking, make note of the datasetID you are working on.

-- To test your configuration, run `sh DasDds.sh` and then type in your dataset ID when prompted.
+- To test your configuration, ERDDAP has a built in tool to debug your dataset, to use it run `sh DasDds.sh` and then type in your dataset ID when prompted.

 After a change is made to a dataset, you can either restart erddap with `docker-compose restart`, or reload just that dataset by running